Skip FOLIO Project Navigation

 Reports

-At GitHub, detected issues are listed on the front page of each pull-request.
-For any branch or pull-request build, follow the “details” link via the coloured checkmark (or orange dot while building) through to Jenkins.
-Then see “Artifacts” at the top-right for the processing report.
-Or follow across to Jenkins “classic” view, and find the report in the left-hand panel.
+At GitHub, detected issues are listed at the “Actions” tab.
+For any branch or pull-request build, follow the “details” link via the coloured checkmark (or orange dot while building).

 Ensure valid JSON Schema